ce-castro/dhcatolico/wp-content/plugins/forget-about-shortcode-buttons/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Fix - a potential security issue with nonce validation for authenticated users

 = 2.1.2 =
 * Fix - JS issues when no TinyMCE instance is loaded on the page